Hussainajhar8/tech257_azure_linux/intro_to_linux/file_ownership.md

 # Linux File Ownership
 ## Managing file ownership
 1. Managing file ownership is crucial for security and access control, ensuring only authorized users can modify or access specific files or directories.
-2. The command to view file ownership is `ls -l`, which displays detailed information including the owner and group of files and directories.
+2. The command to view file ownership is `ls -l`, which displays detailed information including the owner and group of files and directories.<br>
    ![alt text](image-8.png)
 3. When a user creates a file or directory, the permissions are typically set to allow the user full access (read, write, execute), and the file or directory belongs to the user who created it.
-4. The owner does not receive execute (X) permissions by default when creating a file to prevent accidental execution of potentially harmful scripts or programs.
+4. The owner does not receive execute (X) permissions by default when creating a file to prevent accidental execution of potentially harmful scripts or programs.<br>
 ![alt text](image-9.png)
 5. The command used to change the owner of a file or directory is `chown`, followed by the new owner's username and the name of the file or directory. `chown <new-user> <file-name>` then do `ls -l` to confirm changes.
 ## Managing file permissions